Driver Reviver - www

 Learn more about VICSES Road Crash Rescue and our road safety tips.

-Driver reviver sites will be operating at various sites at different times throughout peak holiday periods when COVID-19 restrictions allow.
-All sites are in line with current COVIDSafe requirements, and are fully equipped to support commuters to ensure that you arrive alive at your destination.
-Details of these sites will be updated here when confirmed.
+Driver reviver sites will be operating at various sites and times throughout peak holiday periods when COVID-19 restrictions allow.
+All sites are in line with current state COVIDSafe requirements, and are fully equipped to support commuters to ensure that you arrive alive at your destination.

 Driver Reviver and TAC Pause Stops come together on the road

 Following a year of lockdowns and limited travel, it’s more important than ever to remind Victorian drivers of the dangers of fatigue when driving long distances regionally or interstate.

 This is why VICSES has partnered with the Transport Accident Commission (TAC) on the Pause Stop campaign; a network of rest stop activations around Victoria aimed at encouraging travellers to take regular breaks from the road, to drive awareness of key road safety issues including drowsy driving, and ultimately to prevent road fatalities and serious injuries from occurring.

 The TAC has also developed an interactive map, which highlights Pause Stop and VICSES Driver Reviver sites around the state, as well as other key points of interest.
 The Pause Stop campaign aims to complement the long-standing Driver Reviver program, providing additional avenues and resources for drivers to pause from the road along their journey.